elves/elvish/website/ref/language.md

 [exception and flow commands](#exception-and-flow-commands) for more information about this data type.

-An exception is a [pseudo-map](#pseudo-map) with a `reason` field.
-The `reason` field is a map in many cases, with a `type` field identifying how the exception was raised, and further fields depending on the type:
+An exception is a [pseudo-map](#pseudo-map) with a `reason` field, which in turn is also a pseudo-map in many cases, with a `type` field identifying how the exception was raised, and further fields depending on the type:

 -   If the `type` field is `fail`, the exception was raised by the [fail](builtin.html#fail) command.